stierma1/pid-async-class/README.md

 ####function a([methodName, ...params]) -> Promise\<[status, returnValue]\>

+invokes a method asynchronously on the class in the classes subprocess.
+The class subprocess can only invoke one method at a time.

+####function aPass([methodName, ...params]) -> Promise\<[status, returnValue]\>

-invokes a method asynchronously on the class.
+invokes a method asynchronously on the class in its own subprocess.